kevinrue/GOexpress-original/README.md

 dataset.
 The choice of the dataset can be overriden by the user if a valid BioMart ensembl dataset is specified.

-  * subset_scores() filters the table of scored GO terms in the output of GO_anova() and returns a list formatted identically to the output of GO_anova() with the resulting filtered table of scores.
+  * subset_scores() filters output of GO_anova() for GO terms passing desired filters and returns a list formatted identically to the output of GO_anova() with the filtered information.

   * hist_scores() plots the distribution of average F scores in the output of GO_anova() or subset_scores().